 It always excites me when people enjoy reading my posts as much as I enjoy writing them.

 Each of audiences shows their love in different ways.
-The Hacker News & Reddit community sends tons of page views and shows their interest by discussion on their respective platforms.
+The Hacker News & Reddit communities sends tons of page views and shows their interest by discussion on their respective platforms.
 Those interested in culture, language and lifestyle like to email me or leave comments on each post.
 Bitcoiners and entrepreneurs tend to retweet or find me in person.

 I’ve put together a selection of posts that readers like and a few of my personal favorites.